NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Remote Attestation

-During the attestation phase, we employ a command line Verifier tool \circled{1} (Fig.~\ref{fig:Overview} (b)) to randomly generate challenge/nonce, and look up the DB according to the Prover's returned ID, and compute the expected response.
-In order to visualize the data exchange for {\it demonstration purpose}, We build our Gateway \circled{2} using an Android demo APP based on FastBLE library\footnote{FastBLE library is available: \url{https://github.com/Jasonchenlijian/FastBle}}, and use smart phone's built-in Bluetooth-LE interface to communicate with the Prover.
-Note that in practice, the Gateway could be realized by a USB wireless dongle.
-The Prover \circled{3} in this case study is a representative low-end sensor node equipped with nRF52832 Bluetooth-LE SOC.
-The code to be attested on the Prover is statically allocated with linker Preprocessor command \footnote{For example \text{\_\_attribute\_\_((section(``.ARM.\_\_at_0x50000'')))} in Keil uVision specifies placing the function at memory starting from address 0x50000.}.
-The noise-tolerant fingerprint regeneration function, the mask, and the immutable bootloader are placed in read-only memory protected by ARM MPU.
+\textbf{Implemented System.~}During the attestation phase, we employ a command-line Verifier tool, \circled{1} shown in Fig.~\ref{fig:Overview} (b), to randomly generate a challenge (nonce).
+We look up the \textbf{DB} according to the Prover's returned ${\bf id}$ and compute the expected response.
+To visualize the data exchange for {\it demonstration purposes}, we built our Gateway \circled{2} using an Android demo APP based on FastBLE library\footnote{FastBLE is available: \href{https://github.com/Jasonchenlijian/FastBle}{\underline{https://github.com/Jasonchenlijian/FastBle}}} and used the smartphone's built-in Bluetooth-LE interface to communicate with the Prover.
+In practice, the Gateway could be realized by any base station with a Bluetooth-LE transceiver.
+The Prover \circled{3} in this case study is a representative low-end sensor node equipped with an ARM-Cortex M4-based nRF52832 Bluetooth-LE SOC.
+The code to be attested on the Prover is statically allocated with a linker Preprocessor command.\footnote{For example \text{\_\_attribute\_\_((section(``.ARM.\_\_at_0x50000'')))} in Keil uVision specifies placing the function at memory starting from address 0x50000.} The noise-tolerant fingerprint regeneration function, the mask, and the immutable bootloader are placed in WORM memory using an ARM MPU.